Captains Flat railway line: Construction

 The line was re-surveyed, and another construction act was passed on 15 December 1937.
 Construction commenced in February, 1938, with 600 men employed.
 By June, work on the foundations for piers of bridges spanning Thurralilly Creek and Molonglo River was in hand.
 The strengthening girders came from the original viaducts over Wollondilly, Boxers and Barbers Creeks on the Main South line which had been replaced during duplication work in the 1912–14 period.

 Some of the rails used in the construction of the line came from the Matakana – Mount Hope branch which closed on 6 July 1924.

 On 7 February 1939, the line was made available for traffic to a point beyond Hoskinstown, where a temporary siding and unloading facilities were provided.
 Loads of concentrate were conveyed from Captains Flat by road to that transfer point.
-In 28 November 1939, the line was open to Captain's Flat under construction conditions, but Mines Department records indicate that conveyance of concentrates from the mine began in October 1939.
+On 28 November 1939, the line was open to Captain's Flat under construction conditions, but Mines Department records indicate that conveyance of concentrates from the mine began in October 1939.
 The Captain's Flat line opened for general traffic on 17 June 1940 when a tri-weekly rail motor service began.